 A job that stinks

-You can soon notice a sewage problem but many plumbers will politely suggest that this is not a repair job that you should be too keen to have a go at yourself.
+You can soon notice a sewage problem, but many plumbers will politely suggest that this is not a repair job and that you should be too keen to have a go at yourself.

-The main problem is that you could easily cause more damage while trying to repair pipework and you could even damage underground gas and electric cables.
+The main problem is that you could easily cause more damage while trying to repair pipework and even damage underground gas and electric cables.